Matthew Lerner

 After years of mentoring 5-10 companies a week, one thing still boggles my mind every time: I cannot fathom why companies don’t run an agile process for growth.

-Product teams run agile sprints with carefully groomed backlogs, stories, acceptance criteria, etc. They’re fast, deliberate and reflective — work is prioritised meticulously.
+That's why product teams run agile sprints with carefully groomed backlogs, stories, acceptance criteria, etc. They’re fast, deliberate and reflective — work is prioritised meticulously.

 But marketing?
 It just feels like trial-and-error: Should we rebrand?
 Try Facebook ads?
 Cold outreach?
 Tik Tok?
 Influencers?
 Anyone know a good SEO agency?